minhquan6203/Verdict-Classification-for-Fact-Checking-at-DSC-2023/README.md

 ![Our Archived](pic/dsc_2.jfif)

-This repo is one of the pieces of code that helped us achieve the highest position in group B in the Fact Checking competition.
+This repo is one of the pieces of code that helped us achieve the highest position in group B in the Fact Checking task.

 Author:
 - Quan Van Nguyen (21521333@gm.uit.edu.vn)